Updated July 9, 2024

 6. Earning rates between 1 and 3 mile(s) for each $12 spent

-On each $12 spend, the base earning rate of 1 mile increases to 2 miles at non-affiliated grocery stores (effective August 1, 2022), and 3 miles at participating Air Miles partners.
+On each $12 spend, the base earning rate of 1 mile is now 2 miles at non-partner grocery stores and wholesale warehouses (such as Costco), and 3 miles at participating Air Miles partners.

 Accumulating Air Miles based on organic spend can be a long and tedious journey.
 Credit card sign-up bonuses and points-boosting promotions are the best ways to accelerate earning rates.
 Newsletters from Air Miles will keep you abreast of points-boosting promotions.